PCGFS Student Innovation Grants

 The PCGFS Student Innovation Grants will support undergraduate students in any academic discipline of our university, motivated to work in teams to develop an innovative technology or program that would render creative solution(s) to a vexing food security problem for stressed communities in a developing country or locally here in Indiana.
 The emphasis is on disruptive technologies that would lead to lasting solutions in addressing a key bottleneck at any point within the value chain of food systems, ranging from production, transport, storage, processing, marketing, distribution, or utilization of nutritious foods in support of marginalized populations.
 The technologies could range from design of devices, development of products, mobile technologies, data management systems, or improved communication technologies (ICTs) for communities and development agents.
 Two “international grants” at $10,000 each, and two “local grants” each for $3,000 will be funded.
 Successful grantees can use the funds for expenses, other than salary, associated in the design and development of the innovation including travel to a project site by a member(s) of the team.

 Eligibility & Requirements:

 - Students must be undergraduates, at Freshman, Sophomore and Junior classes, enrolled on the Purdue University, West Lafayette campus.

 - A minimum number of 3 students representing themselves, student groups/clubs, or departments may apply.

 - It is required to have a Faculty advisor(s) to mentor the group, serve as co-PI, and act in support of the application to provide oversight of the project, and to help manage fund expenditures.

 - International projects should build partnerships with foreign students to promote solidarity and encourage sustainable use of the proposed intervention.

 - Applicants must abide by existing university guidelines set out for Purdue-derived IP rights for students.

 - Grantees must commit to enter their projects in other national or international innovation grant proposals.

-- Projects would be of defined duration, starting on April 15th with final product submitted to PCGFS on Oct.
-15th.
+- Projects would be of defined duration, starting between June and August, with final product submitted in February 2016.

-- Completed projects will be presented at a Fall 2015 Student Innovation Launch Symposium in early November.
+- Completed projects will be presented at a Spring 2016 Student Innovation Launch Symposium in early March.